Guideline 56: Payment of annual liquor licence fees by instalments

 Liquor Act 1992 - Section 209

-(a) the business conducted under authority of the licence has been adversely affected by a natural disaster such as floods, cyclones or fires; and/or
+(a) the business conducted under authority of the licence has been adversely affected by a natural disaster such as floods, cyclones or fires

 - The Commissioner will assess each application on a case-by-case basis, having regard to the individual circumstances of the licensee.

-- Payment by instalments is only available for an annual assessed fee of greater than $1,000.
+- Payment by instalments is only available for an annual assessed fee of more than $1,000.

 - Financial hardship can only be attributed to issues of a temporary nature that are beyond the licensee's control such as major economic downturn in a region.
-It does not include impacts from normal market issues, or fluctuations in demand which have resulted in a decrease in revenues at the licensed premises.
+It does not include effects from normal market issues, or fluctuations in demand that have resulted in decreased revenues at the licensed premises.

-- If a payment plan is approved by the Commissioner, the licence fee is to be paid in four quarterly instalments.
+- If a payment plan is approved by the Commissioner, the licence fee is to be paid in 4 quarterly instalments.
 The first instalment must be made by 31 July with subsequent instalments made by the 15 October, 15 January and 15 April (or next business day) of that financial year.
+In extenuating circumstances that affect all or a large part of the liquor industry, any or all instalments may be deferred to a later date as determined by the Commissioner.

 - If the licensee pays the fee in accordance with the schedule of instalments, the licensee is taken to have paid the fee by the due date and the consequences of failing to pay the fee do not apply to the licensee.

-An application for an instalment plan is to be submitted 21 days prior to the due date of the annual fee payment.
-You can download the Payment plan request for liquor licence fee form as part of this application.
-The Office of Liquor and Gaming Regulation (OLGR) may request further information before the submission can be considered.
+You must submit an application for an instalment plan 21 days prior to the due date of the annual fee payment.
+You can download the payment plan request for liquor licence fee form as part of this application.
+The Office of Liquor and Gaming Regulation may request more information before the submission can be considered.